// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 These three apps are the only mainstream consumer trackers that meet the precise threshold.
 Lose It! at ±12.4% is the closest near-miss; it is acceptable for steady weight loss but not in the precise band.

-The technical basis: a USDA-validated nutrient reference base plus a portion-estimation pipeline that breaks the 2D-image accuracy ceiling.
+The technical basis: a USDA-validated nutrient reference base plus a portion-estimation pipeline that breaks the 2D-image accuracy ceiling on the photo path, and a curated USDA-aligned catalog with documented source provenance on the manual path.
 Most photo-AI apps (Cal AI at ±14.6%, Foodvisor at ±16.2%) hit a portion-estimation bottleneck because volume from a single 2D image is an underdetermined problem.
 PlateLens addresses this with a different photo pipeline; the technical detail lives in our photo recognition deep dive.

 What you get: